codeforamerica/wealthmap/questions.markdown

   * If so how soon can we have people do that?
 I could have something that people could use in a week or two easily.
 * Should all of the dropdowns and multiselects be converted from strings to foreign keys?
 * Agencies have sparse data on emails but each opp. has an agnecy email, should we fix this?
+* Is locations list exhaustive?
+Is it complete and precise?
+Is this what PR wants in describing opportunities?
+Would it be better to have a postal code, zip code or other spatial recognition?